Veg and vegan friendly

 - Boil a kettle of water and meanwhile sift the flour into a deep bowl

 - Once the water is ready, make a well in the middle of the dough and gradually add the water.
 Make sure you mix in small amounts to determine how much more water is needed to make it into a soft, springy dough.
-Too much water will make it very difficult to roll so be careful with the amount you mix in
+Too much water will make it very difficult to roll so be careful with the amount you mix in (you don’t have to use all the water)

 - Next, combine the dough with your hands once it has cooled down enough to touch.
 Work it into a dough that feels springy